24 – 26 inches

 Just keep in mind that your Bernese Golden Mountain Dog is not a hot-weather tolerant pup.
 Always bring him inside to play when the temperatures are sizzling.

-Thanks to his parent breeds, the Bernese Golden Mountain Dog is highly intelligent and a breeze to train.
+Thanks to his parent breeds, the Bernese Mountain Dog Golden Retriever Mix is highly intelligent and a breeze to train.
 Reward-based training works best for this breed.
 A good form of this kind of training is clicker training to effortlessly communicate with your pooch.

 Clicker training helps your dog associate the wanted behavior with a treat or verbal reward.
 When he does something good, immediately click the clicker and give him a juicy morsel or a scratch on the head.